krayin/krayin-docs/docs/1.x/packages/views.md

 - The `edit.blade.php` template contains a form for editing existing records.

-- The controller's `edit` method fetches the specific post and passes it to the view.
+- The controller's `edit` method fetches the specific categories and passes it to the view.

-By following these steps, you can effectively utilize Blade templates in Bagisto for listing, creating, and updating resources, ensuring a structured and maintainable approach to managing CRUD operations within your application.
+By following these steps, you can effectively utilize Blade templates in Krayin for listing, creating, and updating resources, ensuring a structured and maintainable approach to managing CRUD operations within your application.